 No doubt that homemade croissants are the best of all when not in Paris :).
-Sometimes can be really hard to find really good croissants at the bakeries out there.
-I was very thrilled to find this recipe and gave it a try immediately and I really love it.
+Sometimes can be hard to find really good croissants at the bakeries out there.
+I was very thrilled to find this recipe and gave it a try immediately and I love it.

-It is so easy… it really takes no more than 20 minutes of work… the rest is simply waiting, and the croissants are wonderful.
+It is so easy… it takes no more than 20 minutes of work… the rest is simply waiting, and the croissants are wonderful.
 They are probably not as flaky as the classic ones but for all the little work involved they are just perfect.
 Crispy on the outside, buttery, flaky, a perfect treat for breakfast or brunch.
 You can serve it as it is with a bit of jam alongside your coffee or tea, or even prepare a delicious sandwich.
 I am craving for some just as I am writing these words right now. 🙂

 Recipe adapted after Supergolden Bakes